-You can get a Needs sheet on the Resource Page at www.JohnKinyon.com
+You can get a Needs sheet on the last page of the workbook.

 Here's an exercise to help you strengthen your needs vocabulary and your felt, bodily connection with needs.

 Find a quiet place to sit or be where you won't be disturbed for about 10-15 minutes, or more if you'd like.